Androids and Airships

 "Alright smart guy, I want you to tell me how many pieces are in this."
 Levi took it and his other hand tugged at it.
 "It doesn't open and the pieces are made of different sizes and materials so you can't simply weigh and sum this one up."

 "That's your problem.
 These tests aren't to see if you can do basic functions.
 The first three or so made sure that you weren't impaired but the rest are used to determine your ability."

 "My ability?" he said coldly.
 "I believe I've shown I have many abilities."

 "But only one unique one.
 If you're a fourth class as I'm told you are, you will have one talent.
 Its impossible to know what.
 Most of those we keep secret, but we have one that can stand some where and know the weather that area will have for the next few days.
 Another, one that manages government funds can calculate amounts of numbers that would make you queasy without trying."

 "So you think I have a talent for counting things I can't see?"

 "No this is just one many tests that will direct us toward what your talent is."
 Levi sizzled mentally.
 He would not perform tricks for this man, tricks that would tell him what he could be used for when he had no intention on staying.
 On impulse he flung the tube across the room at the wall.
-They both watched it strike the wall and shatter, Levi burned the sight of the dozens of stones scatter into his memory.
-The man didn't seem annoyed but then he didn't seem to reveal any emotions.
-This only annoyed Levi all the more, that this man didn't care how he felt.
+They both watched it strike the wall and shatter, Levi burned the sight of the dozens of stones scattering into his memory.
+The man didn't seem annoyed, but then he didn't seem to reveal any emotions he didn't mean to.
+This only annoyed Levi all the more, that this man didn't even care how he felt.

 "Someone has a temper." he smiled.

-"13 red stones, 5 green, 21 black and 12 white."
+"13 red stones, 5 green, 21 black, 12 white, and 8 metal balls."
 Levi said and rose.
 "Give or take two or three, count that yourself."

 "Then they can try to find me too."